ligato/docs/docs/user-guide/quickstart.md

 ```

-For more information on VPP agent REST APIs including sample responses, see [VPP Agent API Documentation](../api/api-vpp-agent.md).
+For more information on VPP agent REST APIs including sample responses, see [VPP Agent API Docs](../api/api-vpp-agent.md).

 ---

 ### 5.3 VPP CLI

-Start the VPP CLI in the VPP agent container:
+Start the VPP CLI in the `vpp-agent` container you set up in the steps above.
 ```
 docker exec -it vpp-agent vppctl -s localhost:5002
 ```